NSAPH-Data-Processing/zip2zcta_master_xwalk/README.md

 # zip2zcta_master_xwalks
 [![](<https://img.shields.io/badge/Dataverse-10.7910/DVN/SYNPBS-orange>)](https://doi.org/10.7910/DVN/HYNJSZ)

-The code cleans crosswalks offered by the UDS mapper at https://udsmapper.org/zip-code-to-zcta-crosswalk/.
+The code cleans crosswalks offered by the UDS mapper at https://udsmapper.org/ (status:out-of-service, date noted: Dec 2024).
 The purpose is to have a single master zip2zcta crosswalk that can be used across years.

 > The UDSmapper offers yearly crosswalks from 2009 onwards.
 Yearly releases are not harmonized.
 In this repository, we offer a zip2zcta master xwalk that can be used across years.
 The master xwalk keeps all zipcodes that are retired at some point and resolves disambiguities when they exist.